Lonewolfenrir/FunSec/README.md

 ## Description ##

-This script was designed to automate the prediction of fungal secreted proteins from single or multiple FASTA files using a complex pipeline that uses programs for the prediction of signal peptides, trans-membrane regions, subcellular localization and endoplasmic reticulum targeting motif.
-It can also be used for the prediction of complete fungal secretomes when given their proteomes.
+This script was designed to automate the prediction of fungal secreted proteins from single or multiple FASTA files using a complex pipeline that contains programs for the prediction of signal peptides, trans-membrane regions, subcellular localization and endoplasmic reticulum targeting motifs.
+It can also be used to predict complete fungal secretomes.

 To predict signal peptides and trans-membrane regions we used two different methods and only the proteins that were predicted by both methods were selected for further analysis.
 The first method uses SignalP 4.1 and TMHMM 2.0 to predict signal peptides and trans-membrane regions respectively.
 The second method uses Phobius 1.01 which predicts both signal peptides and trans-membrane regions.
 By using two methods that rely in different approaches for their predictions we were able to reduce the rate of false positives.
 The subcellular localization prediction was made using two predictors, WolfPsort 0.2 and ProtComp 9.0 and again only the common proteins were selected.
-Finally, Ps-scan 1.86 with the profile of the Prosite motif entry, PS00014, was used to predict the endoplasmic reticulum proteins.
+Finally, Ps-scan 1.86 was used with the profile of the Prosite motif entry, PS00014, to predict endoplasmic reticulum proteins.

 ## Requirements ##

-This script only runs in **Linux** and Perl needs to be installed.
-The script needs the programs described above, so users will have to install each program individually into the bin directory of this script, with the following structure:
+This script only runs in **Linux**.
+The script needs the programs described above, so users will have to downloaded each program individually and move it into the bin directory of this script, using the following structure:

 ```
 -bin